~ How to: Make a Classic Bechamel (White Sauce) ~

 The French are credited with refining the art of sauce-making during the 19th century.
 French Chef Antonin Careme is credited with the development of hundreds of sauces, all of which are classified under one of five categories known as the five Mother Sauces:

-Bechamel, Veloute, Espagnole, Hollandaise (& Mayonnaise) and Vinaigrette!
+Bechamel, Veloute, Espagnole, Tomate, and Hollandaise (& Mayonnaise)!

 Each one of these five sauces is the base from which all sorts of secondary or "small sauces" are prepared.
 I read somewhere that each one of the mother sauces is "like the head of its own sauce family" (a great explanation).
-Over the course of the 20th century, Tomat (Tomato) has been added as a sixth category, which, makes perfect sense, since it is the base for many sauces in our own present day kitchens!
+Over the course of the 20th century, Vinaigrette has been added as a sixth category, which, makes perfect sense, since it is so popular and widely-used in our own present day kitchens!

 Butter + Flour + Milk + Spices = Bechamel Sauce!

 Bechamel (bay-shah-mehl), or, basic white sauce, might sound fancy, but it couldn't be easier to make.
 It's sometimes referred to as "cream sauce", because whole milk (not lowfat or skim) is used in its preparation, which, when thickened, takes on a creamy appearance.
 Bechamel is traditionally made by melting butter or oil (never margarine or shortening), adding equal parts of flour (in proportion to the butter) to form a thick, smooth paste (called a "roux"), then whisking in cold, whole milk, until the mixture thickens to the desired consistency (thin, medium or thick).
 Classically, the sauce is seasoned, to taste, with salt, white pepper, bay leaf, clove and/or nutmeg.
 Classic Bechamel does not have eggs added to it.
 It was named after its inventor, Louis XIV's steward Louis de Bechamel!